Loader gif

 It’s true, some people who work from home can claim this tax break.
 However, as of 2021, the home office deduction only applies to self-employed workers.
 If you’re a salaried employee who works remotely, your work-from-home expenses are unfortunately not tax-deductible.

-This wasn’t always the case — up until the Tax Cuts and Jobs Act changed the tax law in 2018, employees who worked from home could claim itemized deductions for their home offices as unreimbursed expenses on their returns.
+This wasn’t always the case — up until the Tax Cuts and Jobs Act changed the tax law in 2018, employees who worked from home could claim itemized deductions for their home offices as unreimbursed expenses on their income tax returns.
 But now, only self-employed people such as independent contractors, freelancers, or small business owners can qualify for the home office deduction on their federal tax return.

 However, it’s worth noting that a few states still allow the deduction of unreimbursed expenses for employees working from home, which you can claim on your respective state tax return.
 So, check your state’s laws!
 If your state allows this deduction, it might still be worth keeping track of your unreimbursed expenses.